Pre-Order Meaning: Shopee Example & How It Works [2026] 2026

 Shopee Pre-Orders

-Shopee has a built-in pre-order feature.
+Shopee has a built-in pre-order feature that’s widely used across Southeast Asia.
 When creating or editing a listing:

 1. Go to Seller Centre → My Products → Add/Edit Product